 Add a numerical value to a column.
 Enter a column name to add a column value instead.

 Creates a new column with an aggregation value of another column.
-Choose from SUM, MIN, MAX, or COUNT.
+Choose from AVG, COUNT, MAX, MEDIAN, MIN, or SUM.

 Useful for applying calculations to a column that involve an aggregated value.
 For example, use SUM aggregation, then Column Ratio in the Add Column pipeline step to determine a column value's percentage of the total column.

 Easily divide one column by another to get a ratio.
 Integers are auto-converted to decimals to ensure decimal accuracy.

 Takes a url column and a text column and generates a markdown link that's clickable from your table chart, using the text column as the link title.

 acos, asin, atan, atn2, atan2, acosh, asinh, atanh, difference, degrees, radians, cos, sin, tan, cot, cosh, sinh, tanh, coth, exp, log, log10, power, sign, sqrt, square, ceil, floor, pi

 replicate, charindex, leftstr, rightstr, ltrim, rtrim, trim, replace, reverse, proper, padl, padr, padc, strfilter